 Introduction

-This paper addresses the issues surrounding the use of Systems Engineering (SE) techniques, tools and approaches to enhance the conduct of simulation research, specifically Virtual Human implementation.
-It presents both an overview of SE disciplines and examples of how these have been employed in a program at the Institute for Creative Technologies (ICT) of the University of Southern California.
-ICT is charged with creating a Virtual Human (VH) mentor series.
-The paper has two major objectives: analyzing the utility of SE and providing sufficient direction to enable others to see how to apply similar approaches to their own research projects.
-There will be sufficient examples and data presented to show application techniques and indicate results that can be anticipated.
+This paper addresses the issues surrounding the use of Systems Engineering (SE) techniques, tools, and approaches to enhance the conduct of simulation research, specifically Virtual Human (VH) and computer agent implementations.
+It presents both an overview of SE disciplines and examples of how these have been employed in a program at USC’s Institute for Creative Technologies (ICT).
+ICT has been funded to create a computer-hosted VH mentor series to address STEM careers.
+The paper has two over-arching goals: analyzing the utility of SE and providing sufficient direction to enable others to see how to apply similar approaches to their own research projects.

 The paper is organized in five parts.
 The first will be a background discussion of the recent advances made in the capabilities of VH technologies.
 The second section will present a brief survey of System Engineers’ tools.
-The third section, will cover the MentorPal project at ICT, setting forth the project’s goals, implementation, current experiences, and results.
+The third section will cover the MentorPal project at ICT.
 The fourth section will focus on analysis of the efforts to use SE for optimization in this environment and a discussion as to future implementation opportunities and efforts.
-Then a final discussion section appears.
+Then discussion appears in a fifth section.

-As this project is still part of an active research effort at ICT, new data is being collected daily and new tools and methods are being evaluated.
-The results and insights from these activities will be presented in the presentation at the conference and the slides from that presentation will be made available on-line after the conference.
 It should be pointed out at the onset that this optimization work was not the directed focus of the project, but is an unfunded contribution of the staff members and of interested U.S. Naval officers, both active duty and reservists.
-While the authors acknowledge the lack of scientific rigor that would have been possible with a funded project, they believe that valuable insights have been garnered and that it is their professional obligation to share the lessons learneThe authors are hopeful that this review and explication of the application of SE techniques will be shown to be useful in VH development.

 Virtual Humans in the Defense Environment

-Declining budgets, increasing operations tempos, and often under-staffed conditions continue to constrain the amount of time that experienced personnel have to train, advise and mentor those who follow them (Gould, 2017) Those same conditions create an increased need for such counseling to maintain readiness, improve morale and enhance retention of the Navy’s most valuable asset: the sailors and officers (Payne & Huffman, 2005).
-The authors have observed that virtually every type of unit the Navy must face these issues.
-They assert that a method for standardizing and disseminating such advice globally at any time would make such information transfer more beneficial.
+Declining budgets, increasing operations tempos, and under-staffed conditions continue to constrain the amount of time that experienced DoD personnel have available to train, advise, and mentor those who follow them (Gould, 2017).
+Those same conditions create an increased need for such counseling to maintain readiness, improve morale, and enhance retention (Payne & Huffman, 2005).
+The authors contend that a method for standardizing and disseminating such advice globally at any time would make such information transfer more beneficial.